-Sales and marketing expenses decreased by \$1,016 and \$657 for the three months and year ended June 30, 2020 compared to the prior year, primarily due to efforts to create brand awareness for the Company's cannabis, Satipharm, and Dream Water products during fiscal 2019.
+Sales and marketing expenses decreased by \$586 for the three months ended September 30, 2020 compared to the same period in the prior year due to due to efforts to create brand awareness for the Company's cannabis, Satipharm, and Dream Water products during the prior fiscal year.
 Sales and marketing expenditures decreased during the current fiscal year as a result of cost reductions.